Indiana Jones and the Dial of Destiny: Casting

 Despite Ford's age, Marshall and Spielberg ruled out the possibility of recasting his character.
 Ford said, "I'm Indiana Jones.
 When I'm gone, he's gone".
 Spielberg also said Jones would not be killed off during the events of the film.
 Likewise, Mangold and the Butterworths never considered killing off the character, despite fan assumptions Mangold would "kill another icon" after doing so with James "Logan" Howlett / Wolverine in the X-Men (2000-2020) film Logan (2017).
 Ford was paid $10–12 million for his involvement.

 In April 2021, Phoebe Waller-Bridge, Mads Mikkelsen and Thomas Kretschmann were cast in undisclosed roles.
 Boyd Holbrook and Shaunette Renée Wilson were added the next month.
 Holbrook previously co-starred in Mangold's Logan, in which he portrayed Donald Pierce, also a second-in-command villain; this made him initially hesitant to accept the similar role of Klaber.
-Wilson was cast without auditioning, after a Zoom meeting with Mangold, who agreed to change the "problematic" way in which Mason originally exited the film due to some dialogue that made Wilson uncomfortable.
+Wilson was cast without auditioning, after a Zoom meeting with Mangold, who agreed to change the "problematic" way in which Mason originally exited the film because some dialogue had made Wilson uncomfortable.
 She felt that her character's government connections fit into the story in a similar way to how the Federal Bureau of Investigation (FBI) and the CIA recruited black agents to infiltrate the Black Panther Party in the 1960s.
 In July 2021, Antonio Banderas was cast in the film portraying an ally to Indiana Jones.
 Ethann Isidore was cast as Teddy Kumar, marking his film debut.

 Waller-Bridge described her character as "a mystery and a wonder", and Mangold referred the actress to Barbara Stanwyck's performance as Jean Harrington in The Lady Eve (1941) as a key reference point.
 Mangold and the Butterworths wrote the role specifically for Waller-Bridge, inspired by Karen Allen's performance as Marion Ravenwood in Raiders of the Lost Ark.
 Waller-Bridge performed many of her own stunts.

 Mikkelsen said the script was "everything I wished it to be".
 His character was partly inspired by the Nazi scientists involved with NASA, including Wernher von Braun.
 Like most villainous characters he has played throughout his career, Mikkelsen described Voller as a "misunderstood person".
 He also described his character as restrained: "We tried to avoid the cliché of the German or the Nazi with the extreme accent and the extreme madness.
 We wanted him to be a man who kind of blended in once he moved to America because he's predominantly a scientist".